Responsible AI

 About the team

-We want to ensure that AI, and its development, have a positive impact on everyone, including marginalized communities.
+We want to ensure that AI, and its development, have a positive impact on everyone.
 To meet this goal, we research and develop technology with a human-centered perspective, building tools and processes that put our AI Principles into practice at scale.
-Working alongside diverse collaborators, including our partner teams and external contributors as we strive to make AI more transparent, fair, and useful to diverse communities.
+Working alongside numerous collaborators, including our partner teams and external contributors as we strive to make AI more transparent, fair, and useful to all communities.
 We also seek to constantly improve the reliability and safety of our entire AI ecosystem.

 Our intention is to create a future where technology benefits all users and society.